techidaily/site-win11-tips/source/_posts/mastering-windows-system-restore-a-guide-to-rollbacks.md

  System restore is disabled by default on newer Windows computers.
 So, you'll need to configure and enable system restore before you can use restore points.

- You can[configure and create restore points on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) from system protection.
+ You can [configure and create restore points on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) from system protection.
 If you have multiple storage drives and want to create restore points for them, you'll need to enable system protection for the storage drives separately.

  Another important aspect of restore points is storage space allocation.
 Windows, by default, allocates 20% of storage drive space to save restore points.
 However, you can increase or decrease the space allocation depending on how many restore points you want to save at a time.